 Kiwi social media groups centred around popular breeds are regularly removing posts from suspected puppy scammers trying to sell non-existent animals.

 So how do you keep yourself safe from scammers when looking for your next dog?

 How to spot puppy scams

-- Free pet – you just pay “freight”.
 There’ll be some reason why the freebie offerer can’t keep the ‘beloved’ pet… Family hardship, death of the pet’s owner, relocation, etc. All you have to pay is the airline transport fee for the dog to be delivered to you.
-Jetpets NZ issued a warning advising of this particular type of animal travel scam.
+For example, Jetpets NZ issued a warning advising of this particular type of animal travel puppy scams.